fischermoseley/manta/doc/io_core.md

 <img src="/assets/io_core_block_diagram.png" alt="drawing" width="400"/>

-.
-A series of connections are made to the user’s logic.
-These are called \textit{probes}, and each may be either an input or an output.
-If the probe is an input, then its value is taken from the user’s logic, and stored in a register that may be read by the host machine.
-If the probe is an output, then its value is provided to the user’s logic from a register written to by the host.
-The widths of these probes is arbitrary, and is set by the user at compile-time.
+Each of the probes is mapped to a register of Manta's internal memory.
+Since Manta's internal registers are 16 bits wide, probes less than 16 bits are mapped to a single register, but probes wider than 16 bits require multiple.

-However, the connection between these probes and the user’s logic is not direct.
-The state of each probe is buffered, and the buffers are updated when a \textit{strobe} register within the IO core is set by the host machine.
-During this update, new values for output probes are provided to user logic, and new values for input probes are read from user logic.
+Whatever the number of registers required, these are read from and written to by the host machine - but the connection to the user's logic isn't direct.
+The value of each probe is buffered, and only once the `strobe` register has been set to one will the buffers update.
+When this happens, output probes provide new values to user logic, and new values for input probes are read from user logic.
+This provides a convenient place to perform clock domain crossing, and also mitigates the possibility of an inconsistent system state.
+More details on this can be found in Chapter 3.6 of the [original thesis](thesis.pdf).

-This is done to mitigate the possibility of an inconsistent system state.
-Although users may configure registers of arbitrary width, Manta’s internal bus uses 16-bit data words, meaning operations on probes larger than 16 bits require multiple bus transactions.
-These transactions occur over some number of clock cycles, with an arbitrary amount of time between each.

-This can easily cause data corruption if the signals were unbuffered.
-For instance, a read operation on an input probe would read 16 bits at a time, but the probe’s value may change in the time that passes between transactions.
-This would cause the host to read a value for which each 16 bit chunk corresponds to a different moment in time.
-Taken together, these chunks may represent a value that the input probe never had.
-Similar corruption would occur when writing to an unbuffered output probe.
-The value of the output probe would take multiple intermediate values as each 16-bit section is written by the host.
-During this time the value of the output probe is not equal to either the incoming value from the host, or the value the host had previously written to it.
-The user logic connected to the output probe has no idea of this, and will dutifully use whatever value it is provided.
-This can very easily induce undesired behavior in the user’s logic, as it is being provided inputs that the user did not specify.

-Buffering the probes mitigates these issues, but slightly modifies the way the host machine uses the core.
-When the host wishes to read from an input probe, it will set and then clear the strobe register, which pulls the current value of the probe into the buffer.
-The host then reads from buffer, which is guaranteed to not change as it is being read from.
-Writing to an output probe is done in much the same way.
-The host writes a new value to the buffer, which is flushed out to the user’s logic when the strobe register is set and cleared.
-This updates every bit in the output probe all at once, guaranteeing the user logic does not observe any intermediate values.

-These buffers also provide a convenient location to perform clock domain crossing.
-Each buffer is essentially a two flip-flop synchronizer, which allows the IO core to interact with user logic on a different clock than Manta’s internal bus.